webuimaker/chetan/content/about/_index.md

   text: <h3>"We need to focus on less yet better scientific research, which should be performed for the right reasons"</h3>
 section3:
   heading:
-  text: "In this spirit, Dr Chetan Prajapati laid the foundation of ISCON-Statistics based on two core principles of ethical statistical practice: <br> <h3>Correct application of statistical methods</h3>
+  text: "In this spirit, Dr Chetan Prajapati laid the foundation of ISCON-Statistics based on two core principles of ethical statistical practice-<br> <h3>Correct application of statistical methods</h3>
 <h3>Transparent & accurate reporting of statistical results</h3>"
 section4:
   heading: